 - Promote ethical behaviour concerning all environmental and safety regulations

 - Develop a positive working relationship with employees, manager and external stakeholders

 - Presentation of team findings, project progress and budgetary issues

 - Research new technology and useful advancements

 - Participate on committees for policy and regulatory development

 What Is the Job Demand for an Environmental Sanitation Engineer?

-The field of Environmental Sanitation is growing 15% faster than the average growth rate for all occupations.
-This is mainly due to public interest in environmental sanitation and the growing population which requires greater management of sanitation.
+The job demand for environmental sanitation engineers is projected to rise about 4% between 2020 and 2030.* This is mainly due to public interest in environmental sanitation and the growing population which requires greater management of sanitation.

 What Do Environmental Sanitation Engineers Study?

 Environmental Sanitation Engineers are required to have a bachelor's degree in an environmental engineering or related discipline.
 Once you have a relevant degree, you will need to become licensed in your province or state to be eligible to work as a sanitation engineer.
 There are unique requirements for licenses in each province or state.
 Subsequent license renewals will usually require additional training.